EVENT OVERVIEW

 Health, Safety & Harm Reduction at Future Forest ❤️

 At Future Forest, care and community come first.
-We do not condone or encourage the use of illegal substances, and would like to take this opportunity to remind everyone that dehydration, exhaustion, and difficult experiences can happen with or without drugs.
+We do not condone or encourage the use of illicit substances, and would like to take this opportunity to remind everyone that dehydration, exhaustion, and difficult experiences can occur whether or not any substances have been consumed.

-While illegal substances are prohibited, we recognize that some people may still choose to consume them, and our priority is making sure everyone feels safe, supported, and respected.
+While illicit substances are prohibited, we recognize that some people may still choose to consume them, and our priority is making sure everyone feels safe, supported, and respected.

 Support You Can Expect to Find On Site: